CJ-Wright/sidewinder-spec/docs/index.rst

 ..
-SHED-sidewinder documentation master file, created by sphinx-quickstart on Wed Feb 28 12:46:40 2018.
+SHEDsidewinder documentation master file, created by sphinx-quickstart on Wed Feb 28 12:46:40 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SHED-sidewinder's documentation!
+Welcome to SHEDsidewinder's documentation!
 ===========================================

-SHED-sidewinder is a project for side loading data from synchrotron and other beam studies into a databroker.
+SHEDsidewinder is a project for side loading data from synchrotron and other beam studies into a databroker.

 Quickstart